BKT-DevOps/01-github-infra/README.md

 # Manage GitHub Repositories via Terraform and GitHub Actions Workflow

-This project manages GitHub repositories infrastructure via Terraform for any organization, designed to **streamline contest organization** and **eliminate setup complexity**.
+This project manages GitHub repositories infrastructure via Terraform for any organization, designed to **streamline any organization** and **eliminate setup complexity**.

 **For Organizers**: This solution enables organizers to **easily create any required number of repositories** following **standardized configurations**, ensuring all teams/projects start with identical setups and security policies.
 Instead of manually creating and configuring repositories one by one, organizers can deploy entire infrastructure with a single merge to main branch.